 Rameshwaram, Tamil Nadu, Builds Ram Sethu

-One among the most famous of all the sites, Rameshwaram is where the monkey army, on instruction of Ram built a long fabled bridge (Ram Setu) between the two lands, before embarking on this mission to get Sita back from Lanka.
+One among the most famous of all the sites, Rameshwaram is where the monkey army, on the instruction of Ram built a long-fabled bridge (Ram Setu) between the two lands, before embarking on this mission to get Sita back from Lanka.
 We now call as the Palk Strait and Gulf of Mannar.
 While returning from Lanka, Rama installed a Shivlingam and worshipped to get rid of any sin that He might have incurred in the battle at Lanka.

 Location: Rameswaram is a town on Pamban Island, in Tamil Nadu.